-Airplane taken from Seattle-Tacoma International Airport has crashed
+Mechanic takes off from Sea-Tac Airport, crashes in island in South Sound

 Then later he began to worry about his fuel.

 “I’m down to 2,100 (pounds),” he told the ATC.
-“I started at 30 something. … I don’t know what the burnage is like on takeoff, but it burned quite a bit faster than I expected.
+“I started at 30 something. … I don’t know what the burnage is like on takeoff, but it burned quite a bit faster than I expected.”

 The air-traffic controller responded calmly, seeming not to want to upset Rich as the conversation continued and he tried to coax Rich into landing somewhere.